MicrosoftDocs/entra-docs/docs/identity-platform/howto-update-permissions.md

 :::zone-end

-## Grant consent for the added permissions on the enterprise application side
+## Grant consent for the added permissions on the enterprise application pane

 After permissions are added to your application, users or administrators need to grant consent to the new permissions.
-Non  -admin users see a consent prompt when they sign into your app.
+Nonadmin users see a consent prompt when they sign into your app.
 Admin users can grant consent to the new permissions on behalf of all users in their organization.

 When the added permissions require admin consent, the required actions vary based on app type:

-- **Single Tenant App and Multi-Tenant App in Home Tenant**: The user must sign in as a Global Administrator and [grant tenant-wide consent](~/identity/enterprise-apps/grant-admin-consent.md).
+- **Single tenant app and multitenant app in home tenant**: The user must sign in as a Global Administrator and [grant tenant-wide consent](~/identity/enterprise-apps/grant-admin-consent.md).
-- **Multi-Tenant Apps in Customer's Tenants**: User sees new consent prompts that require admin consent.
+- **Multi-tenant apps in customer's tenants**: User sees new consent prompts on their next sign-in attempt.
+If the permissions only require user consent, the user can grant consent.
+If the permissions require admin consent, the user must contact their administrator to grant consent.

 ### Remove an unused permission